mdn/content/files/en-us/web/api/offscreencanvas/index.md

 Listen to these events using {{DOMxRef("EventTarget.addEventListener", "addEventListener()")}} or by assigning an event listener to the `oneventname` property of this interface.

 - [`contextlost`](/en-US/docs/Web/API/OffscreenCanvas/contextlost_event) {{Experimental_Inline}}
-  - : Fired if the browser detects that the underlying system that provides the resources used by an [`OffscreenCanvasRenderingContext2D`](/en-US/docs/Web/API/OffscreenCanvasRenderingContext2D) context, such as a GPU, has been lost.
+- : Fired if the browser detects that an [`OffscreenCanvasRenderingContext2D`](/en-US/docs/Web/API/OffscreenCanvasRenderingContext2D) context is lost.
 - [`contextrestored`](/en-US/docs/Web/API/OffscreenCanvas/contextrestored_event) {{Experimental_Inline}}
-  - : Fired if the browser successfully restores the underlying system that provides the resources used by an [`OffscreenCanvasRenderingContext2D`](/en-US/docs/Web/API/OffscreenCanvasRenderingContext2D) context.
+  - : Fired if the browser successfully restores an [`OffscreenCanvasRenderingContext2D`](/en-US/docs/Web/API/OffscreenCanvasRenderingContext2D) context.

 ## Examples